Friday, October 21, 2011

 The unavailing pleading for life was quoted: Don't shoot, don't shoot.

 That picture too featured in the Batam Post, the wall of the drain scrawled with graffiti celebrating the event.
+One of the English newspapers turned the tyrant into a rodent.

-In the earlier publications there was a close focus on the dead man, the figure of the torso, the head and rictus tightly framed.
+In the earlier publications it was a close focus on the torso, the head and rictus tightly framed, with an odd angle somehow, as if the body was laid on a rise of ground.

+For the Batam Post the slightly wider shot revealed the staging that had been involved.
 Alongside the corpse in the Batam Post, on the left, a man's jeans-clad leg was bent, the knee pointing at the camera.
-On the thigh blood had left a smear, the same as on the waistband of the prop’s white t-shirt.
+On the thigh blood had left a smear, the same as on the waistband of the white t-shirt.

-Gaddafi's body was wedged against one of his captors, the man propping up the dead weight at an angle for the camera.
+Gaddafi's body was wedged against one of his captors, the dead weight propped at an angle for the camera.
+The scoop for the news-services fetching a good price.

 No comments: